-Prestigious Colleges With Best Financial Aid for Upper Middle Class
+17 Prestigious Colleges With Best Financial Aid for Middle Class

-Below, you will come across some of the elite colleges with best financial aid for upper middle class, based on the results of a college cost calculator that can give a good estimation.
+I spent a whole day researching elite colleges with the best financial aid for middle and upper middle class families based on the results of net price calculators that can give a good estimation.

 Because it’s granted that students who go the Ivies and Little Ivies are bright, many top schools do not give merit-based scholarships.